-Nothing activates your triggers and highlights your heartbreak, loneliness, single-status, insecurities, and dysfunction more than the holidays.
+Nothing activates your triggers and highlights your heartbreak, loneliness, single-status, and dysfunction more than the holidays.

 The holidays do a really good job of making us feel guilty for not responding to them in the merriest way possible.

-If right now you feel hopeless, heartbroken, and like you have to pretend to be happy through this holiday season, you are not alone.
+If right now you feel like you have to pretend to be happy through this holiday season… you are not alone.

-Here is a master list of thankful quotes I’ve put together from the years of writing about heartbreak during the holidays…
+Here is a master list of my own quotes – thankful quotes that I have put together from years of getting through the merriest time of year while heartbroken…

 - #3: Even if you don’t have any true friendships, be grateful that you no longer have any more friendsh*ts.
 You’ve decided to flush the toilet instead of wasting your time spraying air freshener that never lasts over the crap that is a fake friend.
 Also, be grateful that you actually have the ability to flush and are no longer a slave to your disease to please.

 - #4: Give thanks for the knowingness that you are a person of high value.
-Be grateful that because you know how high your value is, you have no problem making a dignified exit on your white horse when you find yourself in friendsh*ts, relationsh*ts and situations that devalue you.
+Be grateful that because you know how high your value is, you have no problem making a dignified exit (on your white horse) when you find yourself in toxic relationships and situations that devalue you.

-- #6: Be grateful for the f*cktards and the pain they have caused.
+- #6: Be grateful for the toxic people and the pain they have caused.
 I mean… it lead you here.
-You’re in a tribe made up of love, understanding, support, empathy, and badassness.
+And you’re in a tribe made up of love, understanding, support, empathy, and unf*ckwithability.

 - #8: Be grateful for the fact that you now allow people to own their own behavior, words, and actions independent of your perceived lack of value.
-Thinking that it has something to do with you is not only reverse narcissistic, it negates reality – Reality that you no longer choose to argue with.
+Thinking that it has something to do with you is not only reverse narcissistic, but it negates reality.
+A reality that you no longer choose to argue with.

 - #11: Feel thankful that you’re never going to be anyone’s emotional, financial, psychological, and/or empathetic training wheels ever again.

-- #13: Feel thankful for knowing that no matter what anyone does/says to you – good or bad – it’s a window into their perceived shortcomings, dysfunction and pain, not a knife into yours.
+- #13: Feel thankful for knowing that no matter what anyone does/says to you – good or bad – it’s a window into their shortcomings, dysfunction, and pain.
+Not a knife into yours.

-- #14: Give thanks for the allergy that you now have to f*cktards, bullsh*t and petty gossip/drama.
+- #14: Give thanks for the allergy that you now have to toxicity, bullsh*t, oversharing, and petty gossip/drama.

 #15: Be grateful for the red and pink flags.
 Even if you didn’t act on them right away, it’s better to be alone now than to be in a relationship where you feel more alone than physical aloneness.